natashabatalha/PandExo/_sources/tutorialjwst.rst.txt

 Then open up your favorite internet browser and go to: http://localhost:1111

 .. note:: Some WebApp functions may not be available.
-For example, noise simulations and transmission and emission modeling are only available online.
+For example, the precomputed noise simulations and transmission and emission modeling are only available online.

 Analyzing Output
 ----------------